ixy-languages/ixy.rs/README.md

 ixy.rs is a Rust rewrite of the [ixy](https://github.com/emmericp/ixy) userspace network driver.
 It is designed to be readable, idiomatic Rust code.
 It supports Intel 82599 10GbE NICs (`ixgbe` family).
-Check out [our paper](https://www.net.in.tum.de/fileadmin/bibtex/publications/theses/2018-ixy-rust.pdf) to read about the details of our implementation.
+Check out [my thesis](https://www.net.in.tum.de/fileadmin/bibtex/publications/theses/2018-ixy-rust.pdf) to read about the details of the implementation.

 ## Features